Snapshot Day

 What do volunteers monitor at Snapshot Day?

-If you are interested in more detailed analyses of this data set, please visit tahoetruckeesnapshotday.org where you can explore additional annual reports.
+If you are interested in viewing data and analyses from previous Snapshot Day events, please visit tahoetruckeesnapshotday.org.
 You can also contact us at protect@keeptahoeblue.org for more information about Snapshot Day and to learn how you can get involved.